Madeline Cooper, LCSW, CST (she/her/hers)

 I received my B.S. at the University of Maryland and M.S.W. at New York University.

-Romi Terk, LMSW (she/her/hers)
+Romi Terk, LCSW (she/her/hers)

 It takes immense courage to confront the pervasive messages we internalize around our sexuality, gender, identities and bodies.
 Through challenging these societal scripts and expectations, we cultivate the opportunity to rewrite our belief systems in a way that’s informed by self-acceptance and curiosity as opposed to shame and judgment.